-The Front Panel Connectors, also known as the Front Panel Header or FPanel, is a block of connectors on a motherboard that controls the power on, power reset, beep code speaker, and the LED light indicators on your PC case/chassis.
+The Front Panel Connectors, or the Front Panel Header, or FPanel, is a block of connectors on a motherboard that controls the power on, power reset, beep code speaker, and the LED light indicators on your PC case/chassis.

 All motherboards have front panel connectors that a PC case connects to.
 The cables that connect to the motherboard come from the PC case.

 In the following text, we will discuss in detail what Front Panel Connectors look like, what they do, and how they connect to the PC case.

 What are Front Panel Connectors?

 As mentioned, Front Panel Connectors connect the PC Case’s Power Switch, Reset Switch, and LED indicators to the motherboard.

 Front Panel Connectors consist of small pins that serve a specific electrical purpose.
 For instance, for the Power Switch, there are two specific pins for connecting the case’s cable.

 Similarly, there are two specific pins for the reset switch as well.

 As mentioned earlier, there are five primary functions that almost ALL Front Panel Headers have:

-- Power Switch Pins – Abbreviated as PWRSW or simply PW – are 2 pins connecting to the Power Button cable from the PC case.
+- Power Switch Pins – Abbreviated as PWRSW or simply PW – are two pins connecting to the Power Button cable from the PC case.

-- Reset Switch Pins – These are 2 pins connecting to the PC case’s reset switch.
+- Reset Switch Pins – These are two pins connecting to the PC case’s reset switch.

-- Power LED Pins – These are 3 pins that connect to the LED light on the PC case, indicating whether the PC is on, off, or in sleep mode.
+- Power LED Pins – These are three pins that connect to the LED light on the PC case, indicating whether the PC is on, off, or in sleep mode.

-- Hard Disk LED Pins – These are 2 pins that indicate the activity of the hard disk by flashing repeatedly.
+- Hard Disk LED Pins – These are two pins that indicate the activity of the hard disk by flashing repeatedly.

 - Speaker Pins – are four pins for the beep code speaker.
 Many PC Cases come with a beep code speaker.
 Note that a beep code speaker is NOT the same as a stereo speaker.

-However, as you will see below, certain Front Panel Headers can have more than just the 5 functions mentioned above.
+However, as you will see below, certain Front Panel Headers can have more than just the five functions mentioned above.

 What Do Front Panel Connectors Look Like?